Coolafdood/music-physicals-project/README.md

 Complete each page and section with accuracy and without spelling mistakes.
 Have the layout be simple in order for the understanding to be clear, this makes it easier for those users to want to return.

-As a music store owner this will:
-Provide more eyes onto your store, accessible content makes it easier for those to purchase your content.
-Makes it easier to get in contact and find out where you are located. this provides not only a way for a bigger base but puts you on the map.
-Social media platforms make it easier for customers to find out who you are.

 As customers, or users it will:
 Make it easier to understand what the site is selling and what it provides with each element described.